Veterinary practitioner – list of veterinary practitioners – entry

 All persons who intend to take up veterinary practice in Austria (including official veterinarians).

-The following requirements have to be met:
+The following general and special requirements have to be met:

-- Full legal capacity
+- Full capacity to act

-- Sufficient knowledge of the official language (German)
+- sufficient knowledge of the official language (German).

 All necessary documentation has to be attached to the application.